At a Glance

 Pie chart showing student AI use at MIT Sloan in Fall 2023

-In terms of life after graduation, research suggests that our students may benefit from knowing how to effectively integrate generative AI into their future work.
+In terms of life after graduation, research suggests that our students may benefit from knowing how to effectively integrate generative AI into their work.
 In their article “Navigating the Jagged Technological Frontier,” Dell’Acqua et al. (2023) suggest “that the capabilities of AI create a ‘jagged technological frontier’ where some tasks are easily done by AI, while others, though seemingly similar in difficulty level, are outside the current capability of AI” (p.
 2).
 Their study with BCG Consulting Group found the following:

 • For tasks considered to be within generative AI’s current capabilities, or “inside the jagged frontier,” AI use improved consultants’ performance across the board.